 The SSL implementation includes certificate revocation list (CRL) support.
 CRL checking is controlled by the crl-check and crl-file keyword arguments to make-ssl-client-stream and make-ssl-server-stream.

 If you enable CRL checking, you must supply a proper PEM-encoded CRL, even if it contains zero revocations.
 If you do not supply a CRL, peer verification will never succeed.

-The following operators and one class comprise the SSL API. make-ssl-client-stream and make-ssl-server-stream create the streams that are used for communication.
+The following operators, variable and class comprise the SSL API. make-ssl-client-stream and make-ssl-server-stream create the streams that are used for communication.